← All varieties

 Apple

 A seedling originating in Centre County, Pennsylvania.
-Mr. Waring of Tyrone, Pennsylvania, writing to Warder (American Pomology, 1867), reported that the Boalsburg had not proved productive and that he had discontinued its propagation.
+Warder (1867) reports that Mr. Waring of Tyrone, Pennsylvania found the Boalsburg had not proved to be productive, and that he had discontinued its propagation.

 Fruit